 3. Have a blast:

 Music makes everything better.
 It can lull your little ones off to sleep and get your spouse dancing on a moment’s notice.
-Today’s Bluetooth speakers are so easy to pack and to use — and many are waterproof.
-You took requests from your family and created a tasty beach playlist.
+A Bluetooth portable speaker is so easy to pack and to use — and many are waterproof.
+You took requests from your family and created a tasty beach day playlist.
 Your spouse even threw on “The Ocean” by Led Zeppelin.

 4. Powder power

 You know that a little sprinkle of baby powder or talcum powder on your hands and/or feet works wonders to get the sand off.
 By absorbing the moisture that is sticking the sand to your skin, the powder allows the granules to smooth right off.
-Much more efficient than rinsing with water (and lighter weight to schlepp) this is one of your favorite must-haves for the beach.
+Much more efficient than rinsing with water (and lighter weight to schlepp) this is one of your favorite beach essentials.
 Ideal for cranky-exhausted toddlers or after your teen buries your spouse up to the chest.

 5. Blanket statement